xmtp/docs-xmtp-org/docs/pages/groups/group-permissions.md

 There are two kinds of administrators: super admins and admins.
 The group creator starts as a super admin, who has the most permissions so that a normal admin cannot remove the creator or destroy a group.

+While group membership is inherent to the MLS group, administrators are specified through the group metadata.
+Updating the metadata is how you add or remove admins and specify who are admins versus super admins.

 Here's an overview of how group chat admin statuses work:

 - Everyone in a group chat is a member.